CONTENT:

 2.4.
 Output

-In this step, you choose whether InDesign should convert colors to CMYK.
+In this step, you decide whether InDesign should convert colours to CMYK.

-• Under Color Conversion choose "no colour conversion"
+• Under Colour Conversion, choose “no colour conversion”

 • If (as in the screenshot below), you have RGB images in your file, choose "Convert to destination (Preserve Numbers)"